 ASNC Lectures, Classes and Seminars

+Lectures always start on the first Thursday of Full Term, and the first week of lectures runs from that Thursday to the following Wednesday.
 The Lecture List gives details of all forms of departmental teaching (lectures, classes, workshops, seminars, etc.) provided for each course.
-When you have made your choice of papers, you should draw up a weekly timetable of your lectures, etc., and decide how to organise your life around them.
+The Timetable shows the teaching in a week-view format for ease of planning.
+When you have made your choice of papers, you should draw up your own weekly timetable of your lectures, etc., and decide how to organise your life around them.
 Your workload of lectures, etc., in Part I will be greater (between 10 and 15 hours per week) than your workload in Part II (between 5 and 10 hours per week), since it is in the nature of Part II that a greater proportion of your time during term is devoted to private study.

 Attendance at lectures, etc.